Planning on having chicken for dinner but forgot to defrost it first? Air fryer frozen chicken breast is the answer!

 Once cooked, remove the chicken breasts from the air fryer and place them on a clean plate.

-Take tin foil and cover the chicken and plate and let the chicken sit for 3-5 minutes.
+Take aluminum foil and loosely cover the chicken and plate, and let the chicken rest for 3-5 minutes.
 This helps the chicken stay juicy.

-Once the time is up, remove the tin foil from the plate and serve the chicken breasts hot.
-Enjoy!
+Once the time is up, remove the foil from the plate and serve the chicken breasts hot with sides of choice, or shred it and add it to salads or other dishes like homemade quesadillas.

 Storage Tips